wanminliu/wanminliu.github.io/Rs/BSC.md

 _**What is a Bridgeland stability condition?**_

-A Bridgeland stability condition *σ=(Z, P)* on a triangulated category _D_ consists of a central charge _Z_, which is a fancy way to measure different objects in _D_, and a slicing _P_, which is an real-number indexed refinement of t-structure on _D_.
+A Bridgeland stability condition _σ_=(_Z_, _P_) on a triangulated category _D_ consists of a central charge _Z_, which is a fancy way to measure different objects in _D_, and a slicing _P_, which is an real-number indexed refinement of t-structure on _D_.
 Moreover, the pair of data satisfies some axioms.
 Indeed, _Z_ associates each object with a complex number, and we could use the phase of this complex number to compare objects in _D_.
 Putting all the complex numbers together, it forms a complex manifold -- the Bridgeland stability manifold Stab(_D_).

 _**Bridgeland stability condition brings new aspects to symmetry and classification.**_